OthmaneAzzouzi/Web-Library-Store/README.md

 # Web-Library-Store

-Web Library Store is an e-commerce application created using Angular and Express frameworks, with the primary objective of providing a shared platform for multiple sellers to sell books online.
+Web Library Store is an e-commerce application created using Angular and Express frameworks, with the primary objective of providing a shared platform for multiple sellers to sell books online, along with a CRM.
 The application is built on a technology stack consisting of front-end technologies such as Angular, HTML5, CSS, JavaScript/jQuery/TypeScript, and Bootstrap, while the back-end is powered by Express.js and Node.js.
 The database used is in JSON format, and the application uses a RESTful API to interact with the database.

 # Pre-requisites